Koldof/timedprocess.py/README.md

 If you prefer you can try use easy_install on the setup.py, although I haven't tested this yet.

 If none of the above will work for you, just run timedprocess.py as a script having installed the python module [Click](https://github.com/mitsuhiko/click)

+# Branches

+The develop branch is only for use for development.
+It is not stable, usually does not pass tests, and is not hosted on PyPi.
+Use with caution.